carlst99/TrialManager/docs/google-forms/advanced-forms.md

 ![Setting a confirmation message](../img/google-forms/confirmation-message.png)

-#### Formatting the data [WIP]
+#### Formatting the data

 Using the above technique does result in one hitch - each event will be placed into the same CSV file.
 You will need to separate each event into a separate file so that TrialManager can do its job.
+If you do not, TrialManager will place every entry into the same draw, regardless of

 Start by getting your data into a place where you can edit it - see [Editing Entries](download-edit-entries.md#editing-the-entries-in-excelgoogle-sheets)